cetusarto/MyAnimeList/README.md

 4. What are the most/least reviewed genres?
 5. What are the genres with most favorites?
 6. What scores and reviews do users leave according the anime's age?
-7. Why users want to leave reviews or scores?
+7. Why users decide to leave reviews?
-8. How are subreviews (i.e. story score) affected by the general review score?
+8. How are all the kinds of reviews correlated?

 ## Project parts ##
 The steps followed to achieve the final conclusions are divided in each of the following project parts.